SmileiPIC/Smilei/doc/Sphinx/installation.rst

 Compile the documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The `Sphinx` documentation can compiled with the following command:
+The `Sphinx` documentation (which you are currently reading) can compiled with:

 .. code-block:: bash

-   make doc     # Compiles all the documentation
+   make doc

 ----